skills / offer-proof-flywheel

 article README.md

 Build a self-reinforcing flywheel where customer wins create proof that strengthens offers, generating more wins and more proof.
-Guides you through proof auditing, win-generating offer design, capture systems, showcase strategy, and iteration loops.
-Based on Jeremy Haynes' framework for proof-driven growth.
+Covers proof auditing, win-generating offer design, capture systems, and showcase strategy.

 settings SKILL.md Click to expand expand_more